kab163/CIS561/HW1/README.txt

 make
 ./lexer samples/hands.qk
 ./lexer samples/bad_escape.qk
-(can run other programs too)
+(can run other programs in samples folder too)

 This produces a list of tokens that will be used later on with a parser.

-Current TODO: complete the robustness of the scanner.
-Add error handling.
-Test with more files.
+Tested on a couple "bad_..." sample Quack programs and seems to produce correct error messages.

-Update: Added in some error handling.
-I think I am still outputting too many tokens (doesn't realize and entire word is 1 token rather than each letter being a token).
+I think this is as good as I can get it.
+It seems to work, but maybe not perfectly - still, pretty good.
+I'm proud of it at least :)